The Shortlist (2024 edition)

 Épices de cru, 7070 avenue Henri-Julien, C-6 (Little Italy/Jean-Talon Market), 514-273-1118—No other spice shop in the city compares, and, frankly, Épices de cru is one of the finest and most ambitious spice shops in all of North America.
 Ethné & Philippe de Vienne have spent decades tracking down the most exceptional spices and herbs around the world in-person.
 Their sourcing and their ability to forge contacts are legendary.
 Consequently, their selection is spectacular and always of the highest quality.
 A treasure.

 Etna Pastaficio,, 244 rue Jarry E. (Villeray/Jarry Park), (438) 408-6030—Etna started off as a restaurant and wine bar, but during the pandemic they made a brilliant pivot: they became a pastaficio, an artisanal pasta shop specializing in top-notch, freshly produced stuffed and extruded pastas, as well as wine.
-Having adapted, they were now better suited to face the public health restrictions and to satisfy a public that was hungry for quality take-out options and well-curated boîte-à-vins.
-Even better is what’s become of Etna in recent times: from noon to 2:00 pm, five days a week, they offer lunch specials right there in their shop.
-Wines, many of them natural and biodynamic, are available by the bottle and by the glass.
-I can’t think of a place I’d rather go for lunch.

 Fairmount Bagel, 74 rue Fairmount Ouest (Mile End), (514) 272-0667—In our honest opinion, the definitive Montreal bagel.
 Don’t get distracted by the silly novelty flavours.
 Just stick to the classics: sesame, poppy, and everything.
 If you have any doubts, just order sesame—they are always hot, 24/7/365.
 There are few pleasures as elemental as biting into a fresh, hot Fairmount sesame bagel just outside the store on a bracingly cold winter day, the steam billowing into the air, the purity and simplicity of that tender, chewy, and slightly sweet flavour—no cream cheese, no smoked salmon necessary!—reaffirming life once again.

 Fromagerie Hamel, 220 rue Jean-Talon Est (Little Italy/Jean-Talon Market), 514-272-1161—The fromagerie with the city’s largest selection of cheeses also happens to be its best.
+Don’t be a sucker: ask for samples before making your choices like a true Montreal cheese aficionado.

 Jean-Talon Market (Little Italy/Jean-Talon)—One of Montreal’s two great green markets, and the one we frequent the most.
 Home to a number of places on this shortlist: Chez Nino, Épices de cru, Fromagerie Hamel, and Camellia Sinensis.